 If you have verified your contact address, you will be in the domain verification page by now.
-The verification is the final step of the whole setup process.
-Without domain verification you will not be able to access the mailbox.
-If you are on the following page like me, click on ” Verify Domain” link.
+Verification is the final step of the whole setup process.
+Without domain verification, you will not be able to access the mailbox.
+If you are on the following page like me, click on the ” Verify Domain” link.

 Select an Option

 Here comes the important part of the verification process, choosing the appropriate method.
-Zoho offers three method of domain verification –
+Zoho offers three methods of domain verification –

 1) CNAME Method